 The Pediatric Rehabilitation Program serves children, from infants to young adults, on an inpatient basis as they recover from illness or injury.
 As the largest dedicated pediatric rehabilitation center in New England, the Medical Rehabilitation Program embraces the child as a whole, and addresses their full spectrum medical, therapeutic, social, and emotional needs.
 Our program promotes social development and emotional well-being by incorporating frequent opportunities for age-appropriate play and leisure activities throughout the child’s stay and rehabilitation process.

 For more information about our Pediatric Rehabilitation Program, please visit our Plan for Rehabilitation Visit page here.
-You can also check our Transition Book, a unique visual resource created by our Child Life team designed to walk you and your child through what a stay in our inpatient rehabilitation programs will look like.
+You can also check our Kid Welcome Book, a unique visual resource created by our Child Life team designed to walk you and your child through what a stay in our inpatient rehabilitation programs will look like.

 About Our Program